The KJV Audio Bible

 Monday Apr 21, 2025

-God reassures Abram that his heir will come from his own body.
-God takes Abram outside and tells him to count the stars, promising his descendants will be just as numerous.
+God appeared to Abram in a vision, telling him not to fear and promising to be his shield and very great reward.
+Abram expressed concern about remaining childless, noting that his servant Eliezer stood to inherit his household.
+God reassured Abram that his heir would come from his own body.
+God took Abram outside and told him to count the stars, promising his descendants would be just as numerous.

-God defines the boundaries of the land promised to Abram's descendants, from the river of Egypt to the Euphrates.
+God defined the boundaries of the land promised to Abram's descendants, from the river of Egypt to the Euphrates.

 Genesis 16